rosenpass/rosenpass-website/content/en/about.md

 **Rosenpass** is a technology project, too.
 In the future, it may very well be adapted to other key elements of today's internet security, preserving trust and safety in the coming Quantum era.

-In short, **Rosenpass** will not just improve today's internet, it will help keeping it going in the future.
+In short, **Rosenpass** will not just improve today's Internet, it will help keeping it going in the future.

 {{< /blocks/section >}}